shanehowe/SetTracker-Backend/README.md

 - On the next screen choose **Azure Cosmos DB for NoSQL**
 - Complete the following forms
 - Name the database **set-tracker-db**
+- We will create the containers in the next step

 ### Setup
 1. **Clone the repository**